 Why don’t we leave that bad relationship?
-Why don’t you ask that person out?
-Why don’t you quit that lousy job?
-Why don’t you get up on stage?
-Why don’t you go travelling, or have a baby, or pursue some idea your peers or family think is crazy?
+Why don’t we ask that person out?
+Why don’t we quit that lousy job?
+Why don’t we get up on stage?
+Why don’t we go travelling, or have a baby, or pursue some idea that our peers or family think is crazy?

 This process can go on for years.
-It can happen inside our heads as ruminations, or outside our heads, as when people get together with others and gossip to try and get ahead of the game —to ensure success.
-But what is success?
+It can happen inside our heads as ruminations, or outside our heads, like when people get together with others and gossip to try and get ahead of the game —to ensure success.
+But what is ‘success?’

 Life is short.
 Make sure you’re awake for it. 😉